-The UCC3888 controller is optimized for use as an off-line, low power, low voltage, regulated bias supply.
-The unique circuit topology utilized in this device can be visualized as two cascaded flyback converters, each operating in the discontinuous mode, both driven from a single external power switch.
-The significant benefit of this approach is the ability to achieve voltage conversion ratios as high as 400V to 2.7V with no transformer and low internal losses.
+The UCC1889 controller is optimized for use as an off-line, low power, low voltage, regulated bias supply.
+The unique circuit topology utilized in this device can be visualized as two cascaded flyback converters, each operating in the discontinuous mode, and both driven from a single external power switch.
+The significant benefit of this approach is the ability to achieve voltage conversion ratios of 400V to 12V with no transformer and low internal losses.